CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 1.md

 Imbalanced classification has a problem, because it has too few examples of the minority class for a model to effectively learn the decision boundary.
 To handle this, Synthetic Minority Oversampling Technique (SMOTE) is the most widely used technique to synthesize new samples for the minority class.
 Access SMOTE with the `imblearn` library that you installed in step 1.

 Apply SMOTE only to the training dataset.
-You must leave the test dataset in its original imbalanced distribution, to get a valid approximation of model performance on the original data.
+You must leave the test dataset in its original imbalanced distribution to get a valid approximation of model performance on the original data.
 This experiment represents the situation in production.

 PythonCopy